qu1j0t3/osx-asm/ABI-32-notes.md

 X = preserve.
 If function wants to use this register, store in stack frame (or red zone if leaf),
     and restore on exit.
-(Because the highest numbered registers are preserved, the lmw and stmw instructions can be used to store multiple consecutive registers.)
+(Because the highest numbered registers are preserved, the lmw and stmw instructions can be used to store multiple consecutive registers.
+    This also implies that registers should be allocated highest first.)
 P = parameter.
 Not preserved.
 Use freely.
 - = scratch.
 Use freely.